 Stronghold, Episode 3 - by Vareide

 Minecraft video legend "Vareide" brings us the third installment of the highly popular "Stronghold" series, an eclectic mix of Minecraft gameplay and "Bastion"-style narration, definitely worth a watch!
-If you haven't had a chance to check out Episode 2, definitely give it a watch - you won't be disappointed!
+If you haven't had a chance to check out Episode 2, - you won't be disappointed!

-Wait...you haven't even seen the first one, complete with the now-classic "beef from a pig" line?
+Wait...you haven't even , complete with the now-classic "beef from a pig" line?
 Check it out!

 simple!? after waiting several months for my WoW character statue after paying out the nose for it, i call bs on simple if it was a simple process i would have gotten my product a few months sooner, that is the longest timespan i've had for an order since i've bought stuff online.